Search by Keyword

 The lyrics are simple enough for anyone to understand, Paul wanting us to either “sing” or “get up and dance” to a song that “your mother should know.”
 Interestingly, this song had to be “a hit before your mother was born,” but was one that she “should know” anyway.
 The listeners Paul is singing to better pick a very big hit, one that their mothers would have become familiar with even if it was before their time.
 Of course, there are many generations today who are very familiar with the Beatles catalog even though they were all hits before they were born, so this isn’t so far-fetched after all!

-“Your Mother Should Know” was first available in the U.S. on November 27th, 1967 as a feature of the “Magical Mystery Tour” album.
+“Your Mother Should Know” was first available in the US on November 27th, 1967 as a feature of the “Magical Mystery Tour” album.
 Even though it was the final song on the British television film, Capitol thought it would work better being the next to last track on the first side of the album, wisely leaving the technically elaborate “I Am The Walrus” as the final word on the soundtrack side of the album.
-The album was first released on compact disc on September 21st, 1987 and then was re-released in a re-mastered state on September 9th, 2009.
+The vinyl version of the album continued to be reissued in the US throughout the years, while it was first released on compact disc on September 21st, 1987 and then was re-released in a remastered state on September 9th, 2009.

-Britain released the soundtrack songs, including “Your Mother Should Know,” as a double EP set, which was first released in America in this configuration as part of the “Compact Disc EP Collection” box set.
+Britain released the soundtrack songs, including “Your Mother Should Know,” as a double EP set, which was first released in America in this configuration as part of the “Compact Disc EP Collection” box set in both stereo and mono.
 This was released in the states on June 30th, 1992.

 “The big prop was that great big staircase that we danced down,” Paul explains in his book “Many Years From Now.”
 “That was where all the money went: in that particular shot on that big staircase.
 I said, ‘Sod it, you’ve got to have the Busby Berkeley ending,’ and it is a good sequence.
 Just the fact of John dancing; which he did readily.
 You can see by the fun expression on his face that he wasn’t forced into anything.”